Slit-slide-sew bijections for constellations and quasiconstellations: Preliminaries

 \paragraph{Directed metric and geodesics.} We will use the directed metric associated with the convened orientation: given two vertices~$v$, $v'$ in a $p$-hypermap, we denote by $\vd(v, v')$ the smallest~$k$ for which there exists a path from~$v$ to~$v'$ of length~$k$.
 (We put an arrow on top in the notation to keep in mind that this is only a directed metric.)
 A \emph{geodesic} from~$v$ to~$v'$ is such a path.

 \begin{svc}

 \end{svc}

 There are generally several geodesics from a given vertex~$v$ to a target vertex~$v'$.
 Among all of these, one will be of particular interest in this work: the \emph{lightest geodesic}, constructed as follows.
 It is only well defined from a starting edge or corner~$e_0$ such that $e_0^+=v$.
 (The starting element~$e_0$ does not belong to the path.)
-Then, provided~$e_0$, $e_1$, \dots, $e_j$ have already been constructed and the path is not complete (that is, $e_j^+\ne v'$), we set the subsequent edge~$e_{j+1}$ as the one, among the edges~$e$ such that $e^-=e_j^+$ and $\vd(e^+,v')=\vd(e_{j}^+,v')-1$, that comes first while turning around~$e_j^+$ in the direction incoming edge, light face.
+Then, provided~$e_0$, $e_1$, \dots, $e_j$ have already been constructed and the path is not complete (that is, $e_j^+\ne v'$), we set the subsequent edge~$e_{j+1}$ as the one, among the edges~$e$ such that $e^-=e_j^+$ and $\vd(e^+,v')=\vd(e_{j}^+,v')-1$, that comes first while turning around~$e_j^+$ in the direction where we successively see ``incoming edge, light face, outgoing edge, dark face''.
 See Figure~\ref{figgeod}.
 In other words, the lightest geodesic is the leftmost geodesic if the convened orientation is the light-left orientation and the rightmost geodesic if the convened orientation is the light-right orientation.